 About

 Ayana Ishihara is a Japanese scenographer, costume designer, and multidisciplinary artist based in Oslo, Norway.
 She holds a Bachelor's degree in Scenography from the Norwegian Theatre Academy at Østfold University College (2019–2022).
+She also has a background in baton twirling, modern/contemporary dance, and classical ballet.

 Ayana’s artistic practice explores how principles of universal design can be combined with sensory approaches to create more inclusive art experiences.
-Her work aims to engage not only sight but also touch, scent, sound, and other sensory dimensions—broadening how art can be perceived.
+Her work aims to engage not only sight but also touch, scent, sound, and other sensory dimensions—expanding how art can be perceived.

 CV